diez/diez/examples/site/examples/web/docs/getting-started/sketch.md

 From your Diez project root, open the empty `designs/` folder and drop in your Sketch file.

 ### Setting up your Sketch file for extraction
 Your Sketch file will need a little bit of set up work to denote which styles you intend to extract.
-Diez intentionally limits the elements you can extract to the set of items you reuse across wihin your Sketch file: **Text Styles**, **Document Colors**, **Document Gradients**, and **Slices**.
+Diez intentionally limits the elements you can extract to the set of items you reuse across your Sketch file: **Text Styles**, **Document Colors**, **Document Gradients**, and **Slices**.

 <div class="aside">Support for <strong>Layer Styles</strong> will be released soon.</div>